ehsan11100/AdGuard/Encryption.md

 ## Configure your devices

-Please note that encrypted DNS protocols are supported only on Android 9.
-So you need to install additional software for other operating systems.

-Here's a list of software you can use.

 ### Android

-- Android 9 supports DNS-over-TLS natively.
+- Android 9 supports `DNS-over-TLS` natively.
 To configure it, go to Settings → Network & internet → Advanced → Private DNS and enter your domain name there.
-- [AdGuard for Android](https://adguard.com/en/adguard-android/overview.html) supports `DNS-over-HTTPS` and `DNS-over-TLS`.
+- [AdGuard for Android](https://adguard.com/en/adguard-android/overview.html) supports `DNS-over-HTTPS`, `DNS-over-TLS`, `DNSCrypt` and `DNS-over-QUIC`.
 - [Intra](https://getintra.org/) adds `DNS-over-HTTPS` support to Android.

 ### iOS

+- iOS 14 and higher support `DNS-over-TLS` and `DNS-over-HTTPS` natively via configuration profiles.
+In order to make things easier, AdGuard Home can generate these configuration profiles for you.
+Just head to "Setup Guide" -> "DNS Privacy" and scroll to iOS.
+- [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html) supports `DNS-over-HTTPS`, `DNS-over-TLS`, `DNSCrypt` and `DNS-over-QUIC`.
 - [DNSCloak](https://itunes.apple.com/app/id1452162351) supports `DNS-over-HTTPS` but in order to configure it to use your own server, you'll need to generate a [DNS Stamp](https://dnscrypt.info/stamps) for it.

+### Windows

+- Windows 10 Build 19628 and higher support `DNS-over-HTTPS` natively.
-- [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html) supports `DNS-over-HTTPS` and `DNS-over-TLS`.
+- [AdGuard for Windows](https://adguard.com/en/adguard-windows/overview.html) supports `DNS-over-HTTPS`, `DNS-over-TLS`, `DNSCrypt` and `DNS-over-QUIC`.

+### MacOS

+- MacOS Big Sur and higher support `DNS-over-TLS` and `DNS-over-HTTPS` natively via configuration profiles.
+In order to make things easier, AdGuard Home can generate these configuration profiles for you.
+Just head to "Setup Guide" -> "DNS Privacy" and scroll to iOS.

 ### Other implementations